ammarhakim/ammar-simjournal/index.rst

 Computational science is often hampered by the inability to independently reproduce or verify published research.
-In fact, the problem is worse: often one can not even reproduce ones own results after a short period of time.
+In fact, the problem is worse: often we can not even reproduce our own results after a short period of time.
 A small step towards reproducibility is to maintain a "simulation journal".
 The journal entries should document a set of related simulations, providing enough detail to